-^{} Executables built with v8plusb will work only on UltraSPARC III systems.
-To run on any UltraSPARC (I,II,III) system, -xarch must be set to v8plusa.
+Programs compiled or linked with -xarch=v8plusb will work only on UltraSPARC III/IV systems.
+To create a program that can run on any UltraSPARC (I,II,III,IV) system, use -xarch=v8plusa.

 The last column in the preceding table shows the compiler flags to use to obtain the fastest code for each FPU.
 These flags control two independent attributes of code generation: the -xarch flag determines the instruction set the compiler may use, and the -xchip flag determines the assumptions the compiler will make about a processor's performance characteristics in scheduling the code.
-Because all SPARC floating-point units implement at least the floating-point instruction set defined in the SPARC Architecture Manual Version 7, a program compiled with -xarch=v7 will run on any SPARC system, although it may not take full advantage of the features of later processors.
-Likewise, a program compiled with a particular -xchip value will run on any SPARC system that supports the instruction set specified with -xarch, but it may run more slowly on systems with processors other than the one specified.
+Because all SPARC floating-point units implement at least the floating-point instruction set defined in the SPARC Architecture Manual Version 7, a program compiled with -xarch=v7 will run on any SPARC based system, although it may not take full advantage of the features of later processors.
+Likewise, a program compiled with a particular -xchip value will run on any SPARC based system that supports the instruction set specified with -xarch, but it may run more slowly on systems with processors other than the one specified.

 The floating-point units listed in the table preceding the microSPARC-I implement the floating-point instruction set defined in the SPARC Architecture Manual Version 7.
-Programs that must run on systems with these FPUs should be compiled with
+Programs that must run on systems with these FPUs should be compiled with -xarch=v7.

--xarch=v7.
 The compilers make no special assumptions regarding the performance characteristics of these processors, so they all share the single -xchip option -xchip=old.
 (Not all of the systems listed in TABLE B-1 are still supported by the compilers; they are listed solely for historical purposes.
 Refer to the appropriate version of the Numerical Computation Guide for the code generation flags to use with compilers supporting these systems.)